jdutronc/School_District_Analysis/README.md

 ### District Summary

-As shown in the table below, removing math and reading grades for all nine graders at Thomas High School did have an impact at the school district level.
-The average math score across the district is down, as well as the percentage of students passing math, passing reading and passing overall.
+As shown in the table below, removing math and reading grades for all ninth graders at Thomas High School did have an impact at the school district level.
+The average math score across the district is down from 79.0 to 78.9, as well as the percentage of students passing math, passing reading and passing overall.

 Original District Summary                |
 :---------------------------------------:|